Not complete

 Also the manual for the different servers contain a lot of useful information.

-For the GPS I have used the gpsd server.
+For the GPS I have used the gpsd server in order to get the NMEA signal and the PPS signal from it.

 The Raspberry Pi I am using is a RP4, mostly because that is what I had available.
 After a lot of testing I figured out that the easiest and best working SW for my configuration was the chrony server.